russellbrown100/FINRL-Test/README.md

 		backtest_plot(account_value=df_account_value, baseline_ticker = 'AAPL', baseline_start = '2019-01-01', baseline_end = '2021-01-01')

-NOTE:  For first observations I had noticed that after running the TD3 model the account starting and ending values did not change which meant that no trading was taking place during training.
-Another run was made and it ending values changed as they should.
-I don't know if this is a fluc or if it was by code design.
+QUESTIONS FOR THE AUDIENCE...

+1. PyPlot is using 2 figures independently.
+I'm looking for improvements on how to show figures as one file?
+I'm not sure if my solution is sufficient.

+2. The TD3 algorithm is generating results that make the output remarkably close to the benchnark.
+Is this correct?

 Source:

-Maithani, M.  2021, May 1.
+Maithani, M.  (2021, May 1).
 How To Automate The Stock Market Using FinRL (Deep Reinforcement Learning Library)? https://analyticsindiamag.com/stock-market-prediction-using-finrl/

+Liu, X.  Yang, H.  Chen, Q.  Zhang, Q.  Yang, L.  Xiao, B.  Wang, C.  (2020, Nov 19).
+FinRL: A Deep Reinforcement Learning Library for Automated Stock Trading in Quantitative Finance.  https://arxiv.org/abs/2011.09607